Disane87/spoolman-homeassistant/README.md

 Or `auto-entities-card` for getting all entities by this integration dynamically: https://github.com/thomasloven/lovelace-auto-entities

-And some `mushroom-template-card` cards for example. https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/template.md
+And a `mushroom-template-card` card for example. https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/template.md

-I've created a simple card utilizing `mushroom-template-card` and `auto-entities` to dynamically show all spools:
+A simple card utilizing `mushroom-template-card` and `auto-entities` to dynamically show all spools could look like this:
 ```yaml
 type: custom:auto-entities
 filter: